-Last week we chatted about Modern Horror, this week we’ll be chatting about Women in Horror.
+Last week, we chatted about Modern Horror, and this week, we’ll be chatting about Women in Horror.

 ‘It is women who love horror.
 Gloat over it.
 Feed on it.
 Are nourished by it.
 Shudder and cling and cry out-and come back for more.’ – Bela Lugosi (http://en.wikipedia.org/wiki/Bela_Lugosi ).

 When I tell people that I’m a writer, their first question is, “what do you write?”
 When I tell them I write horror, there is an immediate shocked silence.
 They then either laugh, change the subject, or walk away.
 It is only the brave few who, after they’ve laughed, will ask more questions.
 The next question is usually, “why?”
 Or they make a comment about the fact that I’m a woman.
 Apparently, nice girls don’t read horror, let alone write it.
 Then there’s the fact that I’ve been dumped by guys a couple of days after they’ve read my books or my short stories.
 Apparently, they have a hard time making sense of the nice woman they’ve been dating and the woman who could come up with such twisted stories.
 Strange but true.

 When Mary Shelley first published Frankenstein, it went to print without having an author named.
 At the time, women authors were frowned upon, and in order to get published or taken seriously as writers, they had to use a male pseudonym.
 Gothic horror, though written predominantly by women like Anne Radcliff, for women, was far more romantic and very similar to today’s romantic dark fantasy.
 The women like Mary Shelley, who wanted to write more mainstream horror, had to write as men or not put a name to their work at all.